Philosophy Of Yoga

 - Ahimsa – Compassion for all living things

-The word ahimsa literally mean not to injure or show cruelty to any creature or any person in any way whatsoever.
+The word ahimsa literally means not to injure or show cruelty to any creature or any person in any way whatsoever.
 Ahimsa is, however, more than just lack of violence as adapted in yoga.
 It means kindness, friendliness, and thoughtful consideration of other people and things.
 It also has to do with our duties and responsibilities too.
 Ahimsa implies that in every situation we should adopt a considerate attitude and do no harm.

 - Satya – Commitment to Truthfulness